josterand/dotfiles/docs/README.md

 - **Launcher**: Rofi

 ## Installation
-For installation instructions, please go to the [Installation Instructions](INSTALL.md)
+For installation instructions, please refer to the [Installation Instructions](INSTALL.md).

 ## Credits
-I'll add the credits later.
+Credits will be added later.